-Virtual colonoscopy is a less invasive way to check for cancer of the large intestine.
-Virtual colonoscopy is also known as screening CT colonography.
+Virtual colonoscopy is a less invasive way to check for cancer of the colon.
+Virtual colonoscopy also is known as screening CT colonography.

-Unlike the usual or traditional colonoscopy, which needs a scope to be put into your rectum and advanced through your colon, virtual colonoscopy uses a CT scan to take hundreds of cross-sectional pictures of your belly organs.
+Unlike a traditional colonoscopy, which uses a scope put into the rectum and advanced through the colon, virtual colonoscopy uses a CT scan to take hundreds of cross-sectional pictures of the belly organs.
 The pictures are then added together to provide a complete view of the inside of the colon and rectum.
-Virtual colonoscopy needs a similar bowel cleaning as a usual colonoscopy.
+Before a virtual colonoscopy, you do a bowel cleaning similar to that for a traditional colonoscopy.

 Virtual colonoscopy is one way to check for colon cancer.
-Discuss your colon cancer screening choices with your health care provider to see if virtual colonoscopy is the right choice for you.
+Discuss your colon cancer screening choices with a healthcare professional to see if virtual colonoscopy is the right choice for you.

 Virtual colonoscopy is used to check for colon cancer in people who are at least 45 years old.